FCBGP/FCBGP-BGPsec-Transition/draft-wang-sidrops-bgpsec-transition.md

 # BGPsec Negotiation

-As stipulated in {{Sec.
-2.2 of RFC8205}}, for a BGPsec router to successfully negotiate with its peer, it must transmit the BGPsec Capabilities that are in accordance with those of its peers in the BGP OPEN message.
+As stipulated in {{Section 2.2 of RFC8205}}, for a BGPsec router to successfully negotiate with its peer, it must transmit the BGPsec Capabilities that are in accordance with those of its peers in the BGP OPEN message.
 However, the transitive path attribute does not require the negotiation of capabilities with peers.
 In the event that a peer fails to comprehend the transitive path attribute, it merely forwards it to downstream BGP speakers.

 In transitive BGPsec, there is no requirement to negotiate the BGPsec capability.
 However, a BGPsec router is still obligated to inform its peer that it has support for transitive BGPsec.
 In this scenario, the reuse of the BGPsec capability is essential.
 Nevertheless, there is no requirement to utilize the Dir field and the AFI field.
+Transitive BGPsec reuses traditional BGPsec capability format.
 Consequently, the version field of the BGPsec capability must be updated to 1, while the remaining fields should be filled with 0.

 If a BGPsec router negotiates with its peers and the version value of the BGPsec capability is set to 1, this implies that the router supports transitive BGPsec.
 In this scenario, the BGPsec capability serves two purposes.
 Firstly, it notifies the peer that this particular BGP speaker is capable of supporting transitive BGPsec.
 Secondly, it differentiates transitive BGPsec from traditional BGPsec to ensure compatibility.